Download your FREE CHECKLIST now!

 Meadow Hot Springs in Central Utah is a great family-friendly spot to hang out and soak in warm water.
 It’s conveniently located right of I-15 and there’s no hiking involved, so it makes for a great, quick soak when you are on a road trip.
 Meadow Hot Springs is located on private property in the middle of a cow pasture, but they do allow public access.
 There are a total of three pools to soak in, all around 100F degrees.
 The most popular pool is one of the smallest and closest to the parking area, and it is also the warmest.
 Each of the pools have algae in them, so its wise to wear water shoes to keep from slipping on the rocks under water.

 Diamond Fork Hot Springs is one of Utah’s must-see places!
-Offering four pools ranging in hot temperatures, it’s a great place to soak away your worries, take in nature, and relax.
+Offering several pools ranging in hot temperatures, it’s a great place to soak away your worries, take in nature, and relax.
 Hiking to Diamond Fork requires a 2 mile hike in Summer, and in Winter it’s 6 miles one way.
 These hot springs are extremely popular so don’t count on getting any alone time.
 However, the hike in and soak is well worth it – you might even make some new friends depending which pool you sit in!

 Mystic Hot Springs is located in Monroe, Utah, about a 2.5 hour drive south of SLC.
 Among all of the hot springs in Utah, this is by far the most unique, but also the most expensive.
 The natural hot springs flow into 6 large bathtubs, and two smaller, shallow pools.
-The closer you soak to where the water flows from, the hotter the water is.
+The closer you soak to where the water flows from, the hotter the water is

 Red Hill Hot Springs is a popular soaking destination in central Utah, in Monroe.
 It consists of four pools, all fed by one very hot water source on top of the mound above the pools.
 Because this hot springs is free (and also on private property), it gets very crowded especially on weekends.
 The owners allow people to visit as long as the place is cleaned up after and not destroyed.
 This is a great place for families looking for a really nice hot springs that you don’t have to hike to.